 Make sure that you are physically fit, mentally focused, and free of alcohol and drugs.
-Check that you are wearing an approved helmet and protective apparel.
+Check that you and your passenger are both wearing an approved helmet and protective apparel.
+Instruct your passenger on holding onto the grab rail or your waist, leaning with you in turns, and keeping their feet on the footpegs, even when the vehicle is stopped.